-- 2.2 The existing HMP Garth comprises an 850 capacity Category B men's prison, whilst HMP Wymott comprises a Category C men's training prison with a capacity of c.
-1,200. - 2.3 The site and adjacent existing prisons are situated on land which was formerly an army ammunition depot, the remnants of which are still visible in the landscape to the north of the site. - 2.4 The site is located within the Green Belt. - 2.5 There are no listed buildings on the site or in close proximity to it.
+- 2.2.
+The existing HMP Garth comprises an 850 capacity Category B men's prison, whilst HMP Wymott comprises a Category C men's training prison with a capacity of c.
+1,100. - 2.3.
+The site and adjacent existing prisons are situated on land which was formerly an army ammunition depot, the remnants of which are still visible in the landscape to the north of the site. - 2.4.
+The site is located within the Green Belt. - 2.5.
+There are no listed buildings on the site.
+There is at 580m to the east Norris Farmhouse And Attached Barn Designation Type: Listing Grade: II, List UID: 1165144; and located 600m to the south of the site Barn Circa 75 Metres East Of Littlewood Hall Farmhouse,- Designation Type: Listing Grade: II, List UID: 1072514. - 2.6.
 The site is not in a conservation area nor does it include or form part of a Scheduled Monument.
 The site is not a designated nature conservation site (i.e. SSSI, local nature reserve).
-It is within the Consultation Zone of the Ribble Estuary SSSI. - 2.6 The site is not within a Coal Mining Reporting Area. - 2.7 The majority of the site is within flood zone 1.
+It is within the Consultation Zone of the Ribble Estuary SSSI. - 2.7.
+The site is not within a Coal Mining Reporting Area. - 2.8.
+The majority of the site is within flood zone 1.
 Only a small strip along the north-west margin of the site will fall within flood zone 2.
-No built development is proposed in this area. - 2.8 The majority of the northern area of the site is within a Mineral Safeguarding Area.
+No built development is proposed in this area.

+2.9.
+The majority of the northern area of the site is within a Mineral Safeguarding Area.